-Revise Exclusion Screening Policy
+1. Revise Exclusion Screening Policy

-One of the state and OIG's top priorities is to detect healthcare providers and suppliers that have been excluded from the federal and state healthcare programs.
+Description: One of the State and OIG's top priorities is to detect health care providers and suppliers that have been excluded from the Federal and State healthcare programs.
 A hospital's employment of an excluded provider or supplier can result in significant fines and penalties.
-As part of the Patient Protection and Affordable Care Act (PPACA), civil monetary penalties have been added to address excluded entities.
+As part of the new Patient Protection and Affordable Care Act (PPACA), new civil monetary penalties have been added to address excluded entities.
 Compliance will review its policy in this area to ensure it is robust.

-Compliance Assessments of Medical Office Locations
+2. Compliance Assessments of X's Medical Office Locations

-Compliance will visit numerous medical office locations to conduct a general HIPAA and coding compliance assessment of various medical offices.
+Description: X has over X medical office locations and continues to add new ones each year.
+Compliance is partnering with X to visit numerous medical office locations to conduct a general Health Insurance Portability and Accountability Act (HIPAA) and coding compliance assessment of various medical offices.

-HIPAA Electronic Medical Record Access Audits
+3. HIPAA Electronic Medical Record Access Audits

-The HIPAA regulations require healthcare providers to conduct audits to help prevent employees from inappropriately accessing patient data.
-One of the areas of concern regarding HIPAA is the issue of employees accessing protected health information (PHI) of other employees, family members, or patients widely known in the community (i.e.,VIPs) without a clinical and/or business reason.
-Compliance will obtain a list of VIPs and/or employees that had an inpatient stay and will audit these employees' medical records to determine whether other employees inappropriately accessed their records.
+Description: The HIPAA regulations require health care providers to conduct audits to help prevent employees from inappropriately accessing patient data.
+One of the areas of concern regarding HIPAA is the issue of employees accessing protected health information (PHI) of other employees, family members or patients widely known in the community (i.e.,VIPs) without a clinical and/or business reason.
+Compliance will obtain a list of VIPs and/or employees that had an inpatient stay and will audit these employees' medical records to determine if other employees inappropriately accessed their records.

-Implementation of HIPAA Monitoring and Detection Application
+4. Implementation of HIPAA Monitoring and Detection Application

-To further strengthen controls, Compliance is working with Information Services (IS) to obtain IS budget approval and assist in the implementation of an IS privacy breach detection application that systematically identifies users who are engaging in patient access patterns that are indicative of snooping, identity theft, or other risky behaviors.
+Description: To further strengthen X's controls, Compliance is working with Information Services (IS) to obtain IS budget approval and assist in the implementation of an IS privacy breach detection application that systematically identifies users who are engaging in patient access patterns that are indicative of snooping, identity theft or other risky behaviors.

-Revise Certain Coding and Billing Policies
+5. Revise Certain Coding and Billing Policies

-One of the areas the government continues to focus on is appropriate coding and billing for healthcare services.
-In [YEAR], Compliance will review certain coding and billing policy areas and suggest any applicable revisions.
+Description: One of the areas the government continues to focus on is appropriate coding and billing for health care services.
+In 2020, Compliance will review certain coding and billing policy areas and suggest any applicable revisions.